nils-mathieu/piscine-rust/module-04.md

 Hello, World!
 ```

-You program must never panic.
-All errors must be handled properly.
+You program must not panic when interacting with the file system.
+All errors must be handled
+properly.

 ## Module 01: Duh